larry6point6/valentines_day/readme.md

 One club can have many players, one player can only have one stat entry.

-The data that will fill this database is going to data that is scraped from sites with the relevant information using a combination of the requests and the beautiful soup modules in Python.
+The database is currently empty, except for the tables in the data model.
+The data that will fill this database and tables is going to data that is scraped from sites with the relevant information using a combination of the requests and the beautiful soup modules in Python.

 Once this is completed, some cleaning of the data is next then it can placed into our current sqlite database.